Updated: 09 July 2021

 Invoices will still be generated in the same manner and emailed to your nominated contact in Smarter Touch. e-Invoices are also available to download via your Centre Coordinators Online Services account.

 EAL Centres – Regulated Qualifications Questions

-1. Will my EQA still support our direct claims status lapsing or certification?
+1. Will my EQA still support the status of our direct claims lapsing or certification?

 Our External Quality Assurance (EQA) team will still be supporting centres as planned, however, face to face visits have been postponed until further notice based on government advice.
 Each centre will be risk-assessed to determine the requirement for EQA remote sampling.
 The EQA Team are using the technology available to them to conduct visits remotely.
 Where a centre does not have direct claim status and learners are ready to claim their certificates your EQA will discuss with you to determine if the claims can be validated remotely or whether a visit to site will be needed once government restrictions have been removed.
 We will, at all times, consider the impact on learners when making our decision.

 2. Are online examinations still running?
 Will there be any disruption?